 Daytime television has traditionally been aimed at children and housewives, who were the largest demographics expected to be home during the day.
 However, college kids, unemployed slackers, and other groups who are home during the day (or have access to a TV during daytime hours) have catapulted certain shows into mainstream appreciation.

-Spongebob and Fairly Oddparents are also longrunners, so it's also likely that young adults have grown up with these shows and still watch them.
+SpongeBob and FOP are also longrunners, so it's also likely that young adults have grown up with these shows and still watch them.

-Kika, a German kid channel, has a mascot called Bernd das Brot (Bernd the Bread).
-The pessimistic bread became a cult favorite with young adults and teens in Germany.
+Kika, a German kids' channel, has a mascot called Bernd das Brot (Bernd the Bread).
+The pessimistic loaf of bread became a cult favorite with young adults and teens in Germany.
 Kika started airing a looped program with Bernd instead of static after 9 P.M, attracting many insomniac young viewers.

 Likewise with queer characters in Soap Operas, in terms of attracting LGBT viewers who normally don't watch them.
 The After Elton website, has a section dedicated to shows like this called "Gays Of Our Lives".

 Soap Operas tend to be aimed at middle aged women.
 But they become quite popular among college students.
 The joke is that the televisions in student houses don't get many channels so the students end up watching soaps all day.